 - A 3D Euclidean void space

-- Ample pairs of immutable Planck radius spherical particles that come in two types: the electrino and the positrino, equal and oppositely charged
+- Ample pairs of immutable point charges that come in two types: the electrino and the positrino, equal and oppositely charged

-- Kinetic and electromagnetic energy which can only be carried by such particles
+- Kinetic and electromagnetic potential energy which can only be carried by point charges.

 - Classical mechanics and Maxwell’s equations.

 The final point to make here is that if you consider the diagonal lines that Dr. Krauss has drawn on his chart in Episodes 2 and 3 they you will realize those are horizontal lines in NPQG.
 This and what I have described above clears up all the mysteries that Dr. Krauss discusses.